 All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support this development.
 However, for those children who find aspects of this difficult we offer a range of interventions and opportunities.

-Under normal circumstances we have an in-school nurture provision, run by two highly trained teaching assistants.
+Under normal circumstances we have an in-school nurture provision, run by highly trained teaching assistants.
 This follows the Nurture Principles and is usually run on a ten-week cycle.

 Inclusion Team staff are on hand throughout lunchtimes to help children who struggle with break times or other aspects of school life.

 As required, other interventions take place within school in order to help pupils to develop socially and emotionally, including Friendship or Reflection groups.

 How can I find information about the local authority's Local Offer of services and provision for children with SEND?

 Who can I contact for more information?